gasparian/telemetry-monitor/README.md

 If using KITTI raw dataset, first [accumulate](https://gist.github.com/gasparian/7cd1b82e78a2ebefe895242616e87411) all GNSS/IMU readings.

 ### To do:
- - read file with fetch;
- - drop cols array --> parse csv columns instead;
- - scrollable right field;
+ - find a bug in the KITTI raw prep. scripts (smth wrong with order...);
+ - pack into Docker --> build on DockerHub;
+ - add waiting animation while loading the file;
  - add tabs in a right field: chart and control panel;
- - add waiting animation;
  - add COM-port settings form, near the upload section;

 ### Libs